© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 One of several stone hut circles near enclosures north of Ford Waste is a scheduled monument protected by Historic England under reference 1012702.
 View the official record →

-One of several stone hut circles near enclosures north of Ford Waste is a Bronze Age domestic settlement located in Devon.
+One of several stone hut circles near enclosures north of Ford Waste is a Bronze Age settlement monument located in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012702.

 One of several stone hut circles near enclosures north of Ford Waste is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012702.